AdaCompNUS/INVIGORATE/readme.md

 3. Download and run our provided [docker](https://hub.docker.com/repository/docker/adacompnus/vmrd)
 ```
 cd .. # move to the parent folder of INVIGORATE
-cp -r INVIGORATE INVIGORATE_docker # Make a copy of INVIGORATE.
-This is because we need to build the ROS workspace inside docker separately.
 docker pull adacompnus/vmrd
 docker run --gpus all -v "$(pwd)"/INVIGORATE_docker:/home/INVIGORATE_docker --network host -it adacompnus/vmrd /bin/bash # mount INVIGORATE_docker folder into docker and give GPU and network access
 ```